AmitVaranasi/openshift-aug-2022/Day2/README.md

 # Day 2 - OpenShift

+## Container Runtime
+Example
+  - runc is a Container runtime used by Docker Container Engine
+  - CRI-O is a Container runtime used by Podman Container Engine

 ## Container Orchestration Platform
 - has cluster of servers
 - servers are placed in cross-geo locations